ipdk-io/stratum-deps/docs/building-host-deps.md

 ## Prerequisites

-It is assumed that the target-specific SDE (DPDK SDE or ES2K IPU SDE) dependencies have been installed on the system.
-The list of dependencies can be found in `sde/tools/setup/install_dep.py` file.
-Some of those dependencies also apply to stratum-deps.
+It is assumed that the dependencies for the target-specific SDE (DPDK, ES2K, or Tofino) have been installed on the system.
+For DPDK and ES2K, the list of dependencies can be found in the `sde/tools/setup/install_py` file.
+For Tofino, use the `p4studio dependencies list` command.
+Some of these dependencies also apply to stratum-deps.

 Install the following packages for building stratum-deps.